broccoli0616/tp/docs/DeveloperGuide.md

 1. User requests to list students.

-2. AddressBook shows a list of students.
+2. SoCTAssist shows a list of students.

 3. User requests to delete a specific student in the list.

-4. AddressBook deletes the student.
+4. SoCTAssist deletes the student.

-5. AddressBook UI updated.
+5. SoCTAssist UI updated.
     Use case ends.

 **Extensions**
 * 1a.
 The list is empty.
     * 1a1.
-AddressBook shows error: `The student list is empty.`
+SoCTAssist shows error.

       Use case ends.
 * 3a.
 Student index does not exist.
     * 3a1.
-AddressBook shows error: `The person index provided is invalid`.
+SoCTAssist shows error.

     Use case ends.
 * 3b.
 Student index is invalid (not a number or is not positive).
     * 3b1.
-AddressBook shows error: `Invalid command format!`.
+SoCTAssist shows error.

       Use case ends.